spectrocloud/librarium/content/docs/03-cluster-profiles/2-task-update-profile.md

 7. Check for changed settings in the new configuration and copy settings from the current configuration to the new version.

 8. Review new sections in the new configuration.
-Go ahead and adopt them, as they are typically needed to support the new version.
+You should adopt them, as they are typically needed to support the new version.

 9. Check for changes in the same line that have a different value.
-If it is not a customization you made, you should go ahead and adopt the new value, as it is known to be compatible with the new version.
+If it is not a customization you made, you should adopt the new value, as it is known to be compatible with the new version.

 10. Confirm your updates.